Rammed earth: Building process

 The construction of an entire wall begins with a temporary frame, the "formwork", which is usually made of wood or plywood, as a mold for each wall section's desired shape and dimensions.
 The form must be durable and well-braced, and the two opposing faces must be clamped together to prevent bulging or deformation caused by the large compressing forces.
-Formwork plays an important role in building rammed earth walls.
+Formwork plays an important role in building rammed-earth walls.
 Historically, wooden planks tied using rope were used to build walls.
-Modern builders use plywood and/or steel to build formwork.
+Modern builders use plywood or steel (or both) to build formwork.

 Characteristics

 Detail of the surface of an eroded rammed-earth wall: apart from the patches of damage, the surface shows regular horizontal lines caused by the wooden formwork and subtler horizontal strata from successive courses.